Development and Testing of Sanfilippo Types A, B

 The Sanfilippo Children’s Foundation has awarded funds to Associate Professor Michael Lardelli at The University of Adelaide, who will develop three zebrafish models of Sanfilippo and investigate potential therapeutic avenues.

-Sanfilippo Syndrome is a form of childhood dementia that currently has no approved treatment or cure.
+Sanfilippo syndrome is a form of childhood dementia that currently has no approved treatment or cure.
 To better understand Sanfilippo and identify potential therapeutic avenues, researchers can use model organisms like zebrafish to mimic the disease found in humans.

 With an Incubator Grant awarded by the Sanfilippo Children’s Foundation, along with a grant from the Carthew Family Charity Trust, Assoc.
 Prof. Lardelli will create three new Sanfilippo zebrafish models: one for each of the subtypes A, B and C. Once the zebrafish are developed, they will undergo behavioural testing to examine their cognition.